MIT-CAVE/cave_app/cave_api/README.md

 - Inspect chrome
     - On Mac: Cmd + Option + i
     - On Linux: Ctrl + Shift + i
-- Navigate to the console tab and note any log items
+- Navigate to the console tab and note any log items that may help you to debug your issue.

-# Appendix

-## Changing the API Code
-To fundamentally change the API structure, API developers can always fork a specific version of `cave_static`, make any adjustments, and host a build at their desired location.
-Then they can update their version of `cave_app` to match these changes.